-Moreover, neither the seal of the Holy Spirit, nor anything else offered as an unconditional protection by the oncve saved always saved advocates prevented this horrible spiritual reversal.
+Moreover, neither the seal of the Holy Spirit, nor anything else offered as an unconditional protection by the once saved always saved advocates prevented this horrible spiritual reversal.
 Those who were once sanctified by Jesus' blood were now enemies of God and headed for raging fire.
 Since there was no eternal security for them, there is no eternal security for us.
-The sooner we accept this fact, the sooner we can walk in a more guarded manner in this world, which has claimed many spiritual casualties among those who were once truly God's children.
+The sooner we accept this fact, the sooner we can walk in a more guarded manner in this world, which has claimed many who departed from the faith and were once truly God's children.
 Take these warnings to heart and keep yourself pure (1 Tim.
 5:22).
 It is up to you to resist the devil and crucify the flesh.
-God isn’t going to do it for you.
+God isn't going to do it for you.
 Pass this teaching about enemies of God on to a person you care about.

 Skull And Crossbones Awards For False Prophets And False Teachers